paperclip-ui/legacy-paperclip/README.md

 #### Why did you build this?

 I usually split my UI development into two stages: first the HTML & CSS, then wire that up with code.
 The result of this is a separation between purely visual components & components with logic.
-Since the visual components don't have any logic in them, I felt that there could be an approach to building them that's faster, safer, more maintainable, and more precise.
+Since the visual components don't have any logic in them, I felt that there could be a better approach to building them that's faster, safer, more maintainable, and overall makes me feel like I'm building cleaner & more precise UIs.

 Also, I feel like the direction that front-end development needs to head is closer to a designer-like experience.
 However, I don't think that a _purely_ visual editor cuts it because of the precision needed for creating UIs.
 So, I built something in-between code & design that I think gets the job done nicely 👌.

 #### What are some features of the DSL?

-- No global CSS - everything's explicit so you never run into leaky styles.
+- **No global CSS** - everything's explicit so you never run into leaky styles.
 - Sass-like syntax: nested selectors, mixins, etc.
-- Generalized for multiple compile targets.
+- **Generalized for multiple compile targets**.
 Currently works with React, but other languages & frameworks are planned.
-- No lock-in.
+- **No lock-in**.
 Swap in and out any similar libraries (styled-components, emotion, etc)

 ### What can you do with the designer?

+- Figma-like canvas that you can zoom in and out of.
 - Measure between elements just like Figma.
 - Meta + select visual elements to reveal source code.
-- Create different sized frames for responsive testing.
+- **Create different sized frames for responsive testing.**
 - Share your workspace with others & for cross-browser testing.
-- Browserstack integration - launch instance directly from designer.
+- **Browserstack integration** - launch instance directly from designer.
 - Grid view of all of your project UIs so that you can visually find what you're looking for.

-### What does the IDE extension come equipt with?

-- CSS fixings: auto-complete, color pickers, and more.
-- meta + click elements to reveal source code.
-- realtime updates between the designer & code.
+- **VS Code integration - open the designer directly alongside your code editor.**

 ### What are some other neat Paperclip features?

-- Super easy visual regression coverage - just plug in Percy, point to Paperclip files, and you're good to go.
+- **Super easy visual regression coverage** - just plug in Percy, point to Paperclip files, and you're good to go.

 <!-- Hidden until public beta -->